openenclave/openenclave/docs/Community/Governance.md

 through Working Groups (**WG**), and a Community Governance Committee (**CGC**) meets to review the overall structure, ensuring the health of the project.

+_NOTE: In lieu of a "technical steering committee", the Architecture SIG should be considered as the best forum for technical debates that affect the whole project_

-Each group (SIGs, WGs, and CGC) maintain documentation in this repository.
+Each group (SIGs, WGs, and CGC) shall maintain documentation in this repository.
-Creating a new SIG or WG requires the approval of the CGC.
-SIGs are generally responsible for code, whereas a WG is not.
+Creating a new SIG or WG requires the approval of the CGC, and is formally created by the merging of a "charter" document.
+A SIG is generally responsible for the delivery of a technical artefact (code, release binaries, operation of infrastructure, etc), whereas a WG is generally not responsible for these types of artefacts.

-SIG leaders are responsible for the code within their domain, and should be considered authoritative for that subsection of the project's code base insofar as code reviews and architectural discussions.
-When a change affects code owned by multiple SIGs, it should be coordinated with the respective SIG leads.
+A SIG Chair is responsible for the health of that SIG, and should be considered authoritative for that subsection of the project's code base insofar as code or other technical deliverables are a responsibility of that SIG.
+Additionally, each SIG is responsible for establishing its own governance process (defining the process for SIG Chair selection, for example).

-Cross-SIG efforts can be coordinated by establishing a Working Group (WG), which is given a charter and which reports progress back to the relevant SIG leaders or the CGC.
+When a change affects code owned by multiple SIGs, it should be coordinated with the respective SIGs.
+If long-term collaboration is anticipated, cross-SIG efforts can be coordinated by establishing a Working Group (WG), which is given a charter and which reports progress back to the relevant SIGs and/or the CGC.

 If there is conflict, either within or between SIGs, or between any members of the community, wherein it is desirable, the issue can be raised to the CGC.